MacRae, Heather Cluster Member

 Mahon, Rianne Cluster Member

-Rianne Mahon’s earlier work focused on unions and labour market restructuring in Canada and Sweden.
+Rianne Mahon holds the CIGI chair in comparative family and social policy at the Balsillie School of International Affairs and Wilfrid Laurier University in Waterloo.
+Her earlier work focused on unions and labour market restructuring in Canada and Sweden.
 Over the past decade she has produced numerous articles and book chapters on the politics of childcare at multiple scales.
 Dr. Mahon's current SSHRC funded research project looks at policy learning in a multi-scalar world: Canada, Korea, Sweden and the OECD’s reconciliation agenda ($87,034).
 As part of this project, she is working with Australian, British and Swedish colleagues on care in a globalizing world from a multi-scalar perspective.

 - Rescaling the state and politics;